ZhangGroup-MITChemistry/OpenNucleome/tutorials/init_configs/configs_relaxation/README.md

 The pipeline is as follows:

-(i) Obtain the trajectories from ConfigsRelax.ipynb
+(i) Obtain the trajectories from ConfigsRelaxation.ipynb

 (ii) Convert the trajectory with position in OpenMM default unit to reduced unit